 The majority of individuals that are injured and unable to work due to their injury, disability, or impairment are unaware if they are entitled to a workers’ compensation settlement or Social Security Disability Insurance.
-Even if you understand the difference, it is essential to have an attorney on your side that understands the complexities of your case, or you risk having your claims denied.
+Even if you understand the difference, it is essential to have a qualified Florida personal injury attorney on your side that understands the complexities of your case, or you risk having your claims denied.

 What is Workers’ Compensation?